 Andrew has a keen interest in all aspects of poetry and writes extensively on the subject.
 His poems are published online and in print.

-"Not Waving But Drowning" is a short poem that brings to light the plight of the outsider and society's reaction to those who don't quite fit in with convention.
+"Not Waving But Drowning" is a short poem that brings to light the plight of the outsider and society's reaction to those who don't quite fit with convention.

 It is an enigmatic creation with a dark underbelly, an ironic commentary flitting between voices—of the dead and the living.
-Time is skewed somewhat as the reader moves at varying pace from stanza to stanza.
+Time is skewed somewhat as the reader moves at a varying pace from stanza to stanza.

 In the end, we're certain of one thing only: a man is dead.
-The question is, should this death be treated literally or is that the death is of the relationship between him and his local community?
+The question is, should this death be treated literally, or is that the death is of the relationship between him and his local community?

 Whether or not his death was caused by community neglect or misunderstanding is uncertain.
 What seems to have happened is that his body language in the final moments was misinterpreted.
 He drowned, gesturing for help before he sank out of trace.
 People thought he was playing around.
 Again.
-He had a history of messing about, not taking things too seriously.
+He had a history of messing about and not taking things too seriously.

 Rachel Cooke, the critic and author, notes:

 “No one else sounds like her, the poems have this deceptive ease.
 They seem, at first, almost to be very witty, ironic nursery rhymes.
 But of course this is quite misleading.
 They are dark, and many of them come with this edge of malice.
 She twists the world: you recognise it, but it's disorientating, too.”

 Death and isolation also interested Stevie Smith, who kept the same job for nigh on 30 years (as a secretary to a publishing executive), lived in suburban south London with her Aunt Madge where she wrote mostly forgotten novels and well-crafted poems.

 These themes come up in poems such as Harold's Leap and Mr Over, tongue-in-cheek creations with serious undertones.